-Forecaster Pasch
+Forecaster Bucci

-Product Description: The 48-hour Graphical Tropical Weather Outlook depicts significant areas of disturbed weather and their potential for development during the next 48 hours.
-The Outlook also shows the locations of any active tropical cyclones and potential tropical cyclones that NHC is issuing advisories on.
+Product Description: The Two-Day Graphical Tropical Weather Outlook depicts significant areas of disturbed weather and their potential for development during the next 48 hours.
+The outlook also shows the locations of any active tropical cyclones and potential tropical cyclones for which NHC is issuing advisories.
 The location of areas of disturbed weather on the graphic are denoted by an X and numbered, with text discussions for each disturbance given beneath the graphic.
-The potential for tropical cyclone formation for each disturbance within the next 48 hours will be indicated by the color of the X: yellow indicates a low probability of development (0-30%), orange indicates medium likelihood (40-60%), and red indicates a high likelihood of development (70-100%).
-Potential tropical cyclones that NHC is issuing advisories on will be denoted by an X color-coded by the probability of development, and the number of the potential tropical cyclone will be shown above the X. The graphic is interactive; users can mouse over cyclones or disturbances in the graphic and pop-up windows will appear with cyclone advisory information or the text Outlook discussion for that disturbance.
+The potential for tropical cyclone formation for each disturbance within the next 48 hours will be indicated by the color of the X: yellow indicates a low probability of development (0-30%), orange indicates medium likelihood of development (40-60%), and red indicates a high likelihood of development (70-100%).
+Potential tropical cyclones that NHC is issuing advisories on will be denoted by an X colorcoded by the probability of development, and the number of the potential tropical cyclone will be shown above the X. The graphic is interactive; users can mouse over cyclones or disturbances in the graphic and pop-up windows will appear with cyclone advisory information or the text outlook discussion for that disturbance.
 Clicking on a tropical cyclone symbol or a potential tropical cyclone will take the user to a new web location that contains all advisories and products for that system.
 Information on the motion and potential impacts of each disturbance is available in the text descriptions but is not displayed graphically.

 Availability: Graphical Tropical Weather Outlooks are issued every six hours from 15 May-30 November for the Atlantic Basin and the eastern North Pacific Basin, at 0000, 0600, 1200, and 1800 UTC.
-Local issuance times are shown in the table at the top of the next page.
+Local issuance times are shown in the following table.
 The Graphical Tropical Weather Outlook is also updated whenever a Special Tropical Weather Outlook is issued.

-Basin Outlook Issuance Times (UTC) Local Issuance Times During Daylight Saving Time Local Issuance Times During Standard Time Atlantic 0000, 0600, 1200, 1800 2 am, 8 am, 2 pm, 8 pm EDT 1 am, 7 am, 1 pm, 7 pm EST Eastern North Pacific 0000, 0600, 1200, 1800 5 am, 11 am, 5 pm, 11 pm PDT 4 am, 10 am, 4 pm, 10 pm PST
+Basin Outlook Issuance Times (UTC) Local Issuance Times During Daylight Saving Time Local Issuance Times During Standard Time Atlantic 0000, 0600, 1200, 2 am, 8 am, 2 pm, 1 am, 7 am, 1 pm, 1800 8 pm EDT 7 pm EST Eastern 0000, 0600, 1200, 5 am, 11 am, 5 pm, 4 am, 10 am, 4 pm, North Pacific 1800 11 pm PDT 10 pm PST